 EU’s social security regulations and the bilateral social security agreements that Finland has signed with certain countries make sure that pensions are paid between Finland and these countries.
 Finland has signed bilateral social security agreements with Australia, Canada, Chile, China, India, Israel, Japan, Quebeck, the U.S and South Korea.
 In addition, EU has agreed with Switzerland that EU’s social security regulations are applied to Switzer-land.
 As for the United Kingdom, the Withdrawal Agreement or the EU-UK Trade and Cooperation Ag-reement is applied.

 Countries from which pensions are paid to Finland based on the EU regulation or a social security agreement:

 Australia, Austria, Belgium, Bulgaria, Canada, Chile, China, Croatia, Cyprus, Czech Republic, Denmark, Estonia, France, Germany, Great Britain, Greece, Hungary, Iceland, India, Ireland, Israel, Italy, Japan, Latvia, Lichtenstein, Lithuania, Luxembourg, Malta, The Netherlands, Norway, Poland, Portugal, Quebec, Romania, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, United States

 Right to pension from abroad usually based on work

-If you have lived in one of the Nordic countries, the Netherlands, Canada, Australia and Israel, you may also have to right to receive a pensions from those countries simply because you have lived there.
+If you have lived in the Netherlands, Iceland, Norway, Denmark, Australia, Israel or Canada, you may also have to right to receive a pensions from those countries simply because you have lived there.
 As of 1 January 2023, due to an amendment of the law, the Swedish residence-based pension is no longer paid to people living abroad.

 Retirement ages vary